PowersLucas/aem3103_Final/README.md

 | Initial Velocity (m/s) | 1.55        | 3.55          | 11.05       |
 | Initial Flight Path Angle (rad) | -0.68 | -0.18         | 0.22        |

-In this study, we conducted a numerical investigation into the flight dynamics of a paper airplane.
-We explored the impact of variations in initial velocity and flight path angle on the trajectory of the paper airplane.
+In this project, I conducted an experiment on the flight dynamics of a paper airplane with varying parameters.
+The varying parameters include differences in initial velocity and differences in the flight path angle of the paper plane.
 From the simulations, we observed the following:

 1. Increasing the initial velocity resulted in longer range flights.
 2. Higher flight path angles led to steeper descent trajectories.